-The rules for determining if development charges are payable in any particular case are addressed in the Bylaw and Background Study and deal with matters such as: multiple charges, the connection between servicing needs and development, the list of services for which charges are being imposed, types of development approval triggering the need for the imposition of development charges, the requirements for the installation of local services in addition to payment of the development charge, the method used in calculating development charges for individual developments, the quantum of the charge (as calculated in Chapter 5-10 and summarized in the Executive Summary), the timing of calculation and payment, the alternative means of payment, exemptions, phasing-in of charges, indexing and charges imposed on redevelopment.
+The rules for determining if development charges are payable in any particular case are addressed in the Bylaw and Background Study and deal with matters such as: multiple charges, the connection between servicing needs and development, the list of services for which charges are being imposed, types of development approval triggering the need for the imposition of development charges, the requirements for the installation of local services in addition to payment of the development charge, the method used in calculating development charges for individual developments, the quantum of the charge, the timing of calculation and payment, the alternative means of payment, exemptions, phasing-in of charges, indexing and charges imposed on redevelopment.
 These are further addressed in the proposed Bylaw in Appendix C.